ForkMaps/forkmaps.com/README.md

 > forkmaps.com website

-This project's goal is to maintain an accurate and current cryptonote fork chart.
+This project's goal is to maintain an accurate and current coin fork chart.

 ## Contributing
 All of the coin data is maintained by community contributors.